aerickt/steno-dictionaries/README.md

  - `TPHROR/KWREUFT` → florist

 > NOTE: keeping the `-R` in the stroke with the vowel only applies to words where the "R" actually changes the pronunciation of the vowel.
 For example, the second "R" in "periphera" doesn't change the vowel significantly so it is acceptable to split it as `PE/REU/TP*E/RA`.
 That said, `PE/REU/TP*ER/KWRA` is also defined as it is somewhat ambiguous.
-> In these ambiguous cases, words tend to be defined more towards the former which is what I recommend you learn.
-Identifying when not to keep `-R` in the vowel stroke can be beneficial later on when you decide to write shorter.
-In this example, dropping the second "E" can save a stroke with a shorter outline: `PE/REUF/RA`.
-Being accustomed to `PE/REU/TP*ER/KWRA` makes it less clear that the "E" can be dropped since it places emphasis on that vowel by use of the `-R`.

 ##### Situations that benefit from dropping unstressed vowels